Mr-Io/c-language-solutions/docs/index.rst

-If you go to the `man pages`_ (as you should whenever you use a function) there is a warning if the particular function is unsafe (for example the first phrase in ``gets`` is literally "`Never use this function`_" ) but there are others that may be vulnerable and have no warning whatsoever, for example the seemingly correct ``scanf("%s", s)`` is also vulnerable to buffer overflow.
+If you go to the `man pages`_ (as you should whenever you use a function) there is a warning if the particular function is unsafe (for example the first phrase in ``gets`` description section is literally "`Never use this function`_" ) but there are others that may be vulnerable and have no warning whatsoever, for example the seemingly correct ``scanf("%s", s)`` is also vulnerable to buffer overflow and there is no warining on scanf man pages.

 .. _buffer overflow: https://owasp.org/www-community/vulnerabilities/Buffer_Overflow
 .. _man pages: https://man7.org/linux/man-pages/man1/man.1.html